 Read about her approach to writing practices in her Syndicate review of Living a Feminist Life

 "Sara Ahmed’s latest work, Living a Feminist Life, dismantles the false divide between academic theory and the embodied world in which our concepts come alive...
 It is an intervention not only in academic feminism, but also an invitation to rethink (and, indeed, re-feel and re-sense) the writing and reading practices we are relying upon to translate the sensuality of life into the conceptual structures of language."

 A client was working on a narrative essay for a scholarship application.
 His draft read as flat and un-alive.
 In one session with Dr. George, he learned not only what makes a narrative powerful, but even more important, he was guided by a set of Dr. George's questions to write his own story in a vidid, memorable way.

 He rewrote the essay guided by Dr. George's consultation and customized writing exercises.
 He brought the emotional heart of the piece alive and won the $20,000 scholarship.
 The scholarship committee told him his essay was one of the most memorable they had read (and that is why he won)!

 Dr. George didn't herself write or edit a word of the essay.
 She just midwifed the alive, embodied narratives inside the client's inner wisdom.

 A client went back to get their PhD in their 40s.
-With Dr. George's assistance in the writing and research process, the client was able to secure $80,000 worth of educational funding over 4-years of the PhD.
+With Dr. George's assistance in the writing and research process, the client was admitted and secured $80,000 worth of educational funding over 4-years of the doctoral program.
 The client's life changed in astoundingly powerful and beautiful ways.